-A commemoration event was held at the First Lake Substation in July, 2016.
-Read about it.
+A commemoration event was held at the substation in July 2016.
+School kids were invited to help with the planting.

 In 2015, we signed the Pollinator Pledge committing at least 50 acres in the St. Croix River Valley to pollinator-friendly habitat.
 The Pollinator Pledge is an initiative launched by the National Park Service, the U.S. Fish and Wildlife Service, and the U.S. Forest Service.
 In addition, in 2015 crews planted native pollinator plants on seven acres of new transmission line right of way at a Boy Scout camp near Town of Holland, Wis.

-In 2008, we restored seven acres of native prairie land around the High Bridge Generating Station in St. Paul.
+In 2008, we restored 20 acres of native prairie land around the High Bridge Generating Station in St. Paul.

 In 2005, we partnered with the City of Cottage Grove and the Minnesota Department of Natural Resources to restore 60 acres of native prairie habitat in large areas of right-of-way under Xcel Energy transmission line in the city.

 EEI Article – Utilities take action on habitat restoration (PDF)